 In the present, it’s the first day of a new year and a troubled Murphy wakes up next to Omi, who is now the mother of his child.
 Murphy despises her, feels trapped with her, but there’s nowhere else for him to go.
 Electra has departed from his life but her memories still linger.
 To make things even worse, Electra’s concerned mother calls Murphy and tells him that she hasn’t heard from Electra for the past three months.
 Contrarily, she was the one who once questioned Murphy and his intentions with her daughter.
 The news of Electra’s unknown whereabouts further breaks Murphy and brings back all of the memories that he once shared with her—a relationship he did not embrace, the consequences of his infidelity, and the complications of his gratification-seeking youth.

 Throughout the film, there’s a stark contrast between Murphy’s present and his past not just in context with his relationship with Electra, but also with who he once pretended to be.
-There are sporadically distributed sections in the movies that highlight the very early stages of Murphy’s relationship with Electra.
+There are sporadically distributed sections in the movie that highlight the very early stages of Murphy’s relationship with Electra.
 Among these, there’s a scene that specifically shows the first time Murphy met Electra.
 Purposefully foregrounded with a very bright backdrop, this scene almost appears as a dream where Murphy preaches about love and the meaning of life.
 In the meantime, Electra seems to be too lost in her unrealistic and idealistic expectations from love.
 “Life is love,” she says.
 Little do they realize that they’re both walking clichés during these moments.
 Murphy will never be the great filmmaker he thinks he’ll be and Electra will lose herself in her pursuit to meet her utopian views of love.

 Parallelly, adopting a very similar style of cinematography, the film depicts a very different stage of Murphy’s relationship with Electra.
 They’ve both been through hell because of how they took their youth for granted.
 Their careless acts of infidelity and drug abuse have further pushed them away from their dreams and even their relationship isn’t the same anymore.
 More so, they don’t even look the same.
 Electra, who once believed that Murphy was the one, now talks about taking a break from their relationship.
 “Let’s protect each other,” she says and by that, she implies that she wants to be freed from the turbulence that their relationship is going through.
 While the camera angles in this scene remain the same as the one where they first met, it is now complemented with a darker and far colder backdrop.
 It rains and Electra and Murphy finally realize that they are not who they dreamt of being.
 Time has, indeed, tested their relationship, and “summer” is now way behind them.